fpastorm/LSTM-Haptic-Fusion/README.md

 To train the NLSTM Networks, download the dataset, change the "FUSION2020_FOLDER_PATH" to your path and choose the number of objects for training.
 Execute all cells in order to get the following data:

 * **Output Matrix.** An output matrix is created with the probabilities obtained testing the neural network.
 * **Data visualization.** A visualization of the data previously loaded.
-Tactile data is respresented as 21 images and  kinesthetic as a 4x41 matrix.
+Tactile data is represented as 21 images and kinesthetic as a 4x41 matrix.
-* **Accuracy and loss.** The loss and accuracy of the training  and validation set is represented over the epochs.
+* **Accuracy and loss.** The loss and accuracy of the training and validation set are represented over the epochs.

 ### Neural Fusion ###
  To train the neural fusion network, both LSTMs Output matrix must be in the path.
 Introduce the number of objects previously trained and the number of training objects for the perceptron.
 Again execute all cells to get the following data:

 * **Output Matrix.** An output matrix is created with the probabilities obtained testing the perceptron.
 * **Accuracy and loss.** The loss and accuracy of the training and validation set is represented over the epochs.

 ### Bayesian Inference ###

-Finally, to train the bayesian Inference classificatior, the three output matrixes must be in the path.
-The number of objects trained individually in the LSTM networks has to match with the number of objects pretrained as input plus the number of training objects for the perceptron.
-In other words, output matrixes must have the same size, wich means they have been tested with the same amount of group of objects.
+Finally, to train the bayesian Inference classification, the three output matrixes must be in the path.
+The number of objects trained individually in the LSTM networks has to match with the number of objects pretrained as an input plus the number of training objects for the perceptron.
+In other words, output matrixes must have the same size, which means they have been tested with the same group of objects.
 The output of this program are the probabilities of each network and his confusion matrix:

 ![](Images/confusion_matrices_NewResults2f.png)